yuvi-05/RAGTube-AI/README.md

 🧠 How It Works

 1.The user submits a query through the web interface.

-2.The query is converted into an embedding using a model (like OpenAI or BGE-M3).
+2.The query is converted into an embedding using a model ( BGE-M3).

 3.Cosine similarity is computed against pre-stored document embeddings.

 4.The top results are passed to an LLM for summarization.

 5.The system returns:
  - A concise summary
  - A YouTube video link with an exact timestamp